tomlinsonk/choice-set-opt/README.md

 ##### A few notes about running with Gurobi

-If you don't have access to a Gurobi license (free for academic use), you can check out commit b03f43e3c33abab96522d010b7f706f88babb234 to run the old version of the code, which has everything except the MIBLP code.
+If you don't have access to a Gurobi license (free for academic use), you can check out commit b03f43e3c33abab96522d010b7f706f88babb234 to run the old version of the code, which has everything except the MIBLP code and the sampled choice set experiment.

 On MacOS Catalina, running Gurobi with multithreading gave me the following error:
 ```bash